Château La Tour Blanche Sauternes 2013 - 1er Cru Classé

 Wine rated (2017 guide) 95/100

-A delicate nose and a lovely tangy sensation.
-Pleasantly dynamic despite the sweetness.
+A delicate nose and a lovely tangy quality.
+A pleasant liveliness despite the sweetness.
 The wine develops a hint of mandarin.
-It is refined and long, releasing a slight hint of gunflint.
+It is refined and long-lasting, with a subtle hint of flint.

 About the estate:

-This premier cru classé in Bommes, donated to the French state in 1911 by its former owner Daniel Iffa, is now managed by the Aquitaine Regional Council.
-Now a viticulture school, the château has trained celebrities such as oenologist Michel Rolland and winemaker Mark Angeli.
-For twenty years, La Tour Blanche has consistently produced accomplished, harmonious Sauternes wines with a noble bouquet.
-Their very high residual sugar content does not make them heavy, because on this terroir, noble rot concentrates the sugars while preserving a light taste.
-The estate has been managed by Miguel Aguirre since 2016.
-Under his leadership, it has officially committed to organic viticulture (first wines certified in 2023).
-Philippe Pélicano, a former student of the high school, is in charge of winemaking.
+This Premier Cru Classé from Bommes, which was donated to the French government by its former owner, Daniel Iffa, in 1911, is now managed by the Aquitaine Regional Council.
+Having been converted into a viticulture school, the château has trained such notable figures as oenologist Michel Rolland and winemaker Mark Angeli.
+For the past twenty years, La Tour Blanche has consistently produced accomplished, harmonious Sauternes with noble bouquets.
+Their very high residual sugar content does not make them heavy, as on this terroir, noble rot concentrates the sugars while preserving a light, airy palate.
+The estate has been managed by Miguel Aguirre since 2016; under his leadership, it has officially transitioned to organic viticulture (with the first certified wines expected in 2023).
+Philippe Pélicano, a former student of the local high school, is in charge of winemaking.

 Le Figaro vins